-Parentage test results with aunt and uncle must be interpreted in terms of probability and the parentage relationship index is translated into a percentage that can be between 0% and 99.99% .
+The results of parentage testing with uncle and aunt should be interpreted in terms of probability, and the parentage relationship index is translated into a percentage that can range from 0% to 99, 99% .

 - If the index is greater than 1 and your percentage is greater than 90%, the test is positive